A steerable axle on paired wheels is attached via a lightweight metal frame to the rear-wheel spindle of a bicycle.

 Note: The image above is the first produced prototype (31st Oct,2025).
-It does not turn easily.
+It does not turn easily, since it does not have any turning assist mechanism.

-We added a prototype rear wheel turing mechanism and functionally validated it on November 20th.
+We designed a rear-wheel turning mechanism and functionally validated it on November 20th.

-A solid-steel 17mm diameter, 50cm wide axle that rolls on a pair of 14" wheels at both ends.
+It rolls on paired 14" wheels at both ends.

-A mechanical, chain-driven steering mechanism that rotates this axle at half the rotation amount of the front wheel.
+A mechanical, chain-driven steering mechanism rotates the axle at half the rotation amount of the front wheel.

-1) a freewheel that is screwed onto the head-tube of the bicycle and
+1) A freewheel that is screwed onto the head-tube of the bicycle

-2) a hollow metal cylinder that is rigidly attached to the seat-tube.
+2) A hollow metal torque-transfer cylinder that is rigidly attached to the seat-tube.

-A freewheel is screwed onto the top of this cylinder.
+A freewheel is screwed onto the top and to the bottom of this cylinder.

 The cargo-carrying axle is a heavy-gauge metal tube (21.3mm OD, schedule 160, seamless), that rolls on single 16" wheels.

-It can be attached to the stabiliser-chassis frame in a similar way as the chassis axle, at a point between the rear-wheel hub and the chassis axle.
+It can be attached to the stabiliser's frame in a similar way as the stabiliser's axle, at a point between the rear-wheel spindles and the stabiliser's axle.

 A cargo-carrying frame is supported via vertical steel-tubes at the 2 extremities of this cargo axle.